Cryptok777/kaspa-rpc-client/README.md

 To send a transcation from an `Account`, define the outputs and the change address, then call the `send()` method.

-The `send()` method will scan for all available UTXOs from the account, and select the UTXOs that are enough to cover the transaction amount and fee.
+ `Account.send()` method will scan for all available UTXOs from the account, and select the UTXOs that are enough to cover the transaction amount and fee.
 If there are not enough UTXOs, it will throw an error.

 ```typescript
 const tx = await account.send({